over-engineer/Socket.io-whiteboard/README.md

 ## 🖌 What is this?

-This is a simplified version of the JavaScript code I use for a sketch guessing multiplayer game I'm working on.
-Keep in mind that it's still under development as I'm experimenting with different ways to build this.
-Still, this could be a nice start for similar projects.
+This is a simplified version of the JavaScript code I use for a sketch guessing multiplayer game ~~I'm working on~~ I used to work on.
+Keep in mind that it's ~~still under development as I'm experimenting with different ways to build this.
+Still, this could be a nice start for similar projects~~ a very bare-bones version, which is only useful as a starting point for your own projects.

 ## 📦 Installation